Synternet/terraform-provider-syntropystack/README.md

 The Terraform Syntropy provider is a plugin for Terraform that allows for the full lifecycle management of Syntropy network resources.

 _Syntropy terraform provider is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
-Syntropy terraform provider built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk)._

 ## Requirements